If someone could tell your future, would you let them? Would you believe them if you did?

 "In that car?"

 "It was a spur-of-the-moment thing," she replied.
 "Long story.
 But I'm just driving.
 The interesting question is, what are you doing here?"

 "I was taking the scenic route, too.
-I just found the scenery too beautiful to leave.
+I found the scenery too compelling to leave.
 Would you like something to eat with that?"

 "The kitchen looks closed."